Zabooby/mpv-config/README.md

 │   ├── mpv-uninstall.bat                     # Run with administrator priviledges to uninstall mpv
 │   └── updater.ps1
 │
-├── portable_config                           # This is where this repository goes
-│   ├── fonts
+├── portable_config                           # This is where my config is placed │   ├── fonts
 │   │   ├── Ubuntu-Medium.ttf
 |   |   ├── uosc-icons.otf